MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-class-point-constructors.md

 ---
-Description: This topic lists the constructors of the Point class.
+description: This topic lists the constructors of the Point class.
 For a complete class listing, see Point Class. ms.assetid: 27952618-cf2d-4a85-b271-b3950c293ece
 title: Point.Point constructors
 ms.topic: reference